Experimental-Opensource-Analytics/libalpmd/README.md

 # libalpmd
 ## Experimental port of libalpm on D language.

+## Important:
+* Now all functionality is broken.
+* Published in order to hear your opinion.

 ## **Reasons:**
  * For my maybe-pet project
  * Trying to realize system-side library using all DLang futures and Phobos standart library (maybe using otherside packages aka Derelict-libarchive).